 Canned or Fresh Salmon?

-Both canned and fresh salmon is an excellent source of protein and various other nutrients.
+Both canned and fresh salmon are excellent sources of protein and various other nutrients.
 Both work equally well in these salmon croquettes.

 Although I love using fresh salmon fillets for many meals (Lemon & Parmesan Salmon, Sundried Tomato Salmon), for this recipe I normally use canned salmon.
 The reasons being is that it is